anisharma07/Schedule-Kit/README.md

 ## Features

 - 📊 **Track Attendance**: Easily mark attendance for different classes or events.
-- 🤖 **AI Scheduling**: Generate your time table instantly and optimize your schedule.
+- 🤖 **AI Scheduling**: Generate your time table instantly and optimize your schedule.(under development)

 - 📆 **Timetable Management**: Create, edit, and manage class or event timetables effortlessly.
 - 🔔 **Reminders & Alerts**: Set alerts to remind you of low attendance.